 Pig Beach BBQ Cookbook is the ultimate guide to American barbecue and a must-have for any aspiring backyard pitmaster.
 Experts from all over the country contribute their best tips and techniques so that you may make authentic North Carolina barbecue or Texas barbecue no matter where you live.

 The Chili Cookbook

-Traditionally, chili is a beef dish, and although the author of The Chili Cookbook has plenty of beef chili recipes he also gives recipes for pork, lamb, venison, turkey, chicken and even seafood chili.
-Which is great, because many people ask what to do with left overs from their BBQing, and chili is normally the first answer they get.
-Now, with this book you have great recipes, even some from chili competition winners, to turn any left overs into an amazing meal all on its own.
+Traditionally, chili is a beef dish, and although the author of The Chili Cookbook has plenty of beef chili recipes he also gives recipes for pork, lamb, venison, turkey, chicken, and even seafood chili.
+This is great, because many people ask what to do with leftovers from their BBQing, and chili is normally the first answer they get.
+Now, with this book, you have great recipes, even some from chili competition winners, to turn any leftovers into an amazing meal all on its own.